Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 20,000 VND

-It’s time you need to pay attention because this face value is easily confused with a note of 500,000VND, which has many times higher than 20,000VND.
+It’s time you pay attention because this face value is easily confused with a note of 500,000 VND, which costs many times higher than 20,000 VND.

-Both have the same width of 65mm, and lengths are 136mm and 152mm respectively.
+Both have the same width of 65mm, and lengths are 136mm and 152mm, respectively.

-Of course, with two denominations, the number representing the value of each note is clearly printed on both sides.
+Of course, with two denominations, the number representing the value of each note is printed on both sides.
 So, you need to pay attention to these things.
-That is is the only natural way to avoid confusion.
+That is the only natural way to avoid confusion.

 9. Face value of 50,000 VND